By Dave Senay

-If you have a point of view you would like to share and add to our understanding of all perspectives, we invite you to offer input via this online survey.
+If you have a point of view you would like to share and add to our understanding of all perspectives, we invite you to offer input.
 Your thoughts will be included in our final report, out in late August.

 On July 19, our group met again with Dean Dave Kurpius and our hard-working consultant Sandra Herron to get a readout on the mountains of data that sprung from our inquiries.
 It was a deep and rich well of amazing insights, hopes, dreams, tough love, advice and suggestions.
 On Aug.
 26, all J-School faculty and staff will have a first-hand opportunity to hear and discuss the detailed findings of this research phase.
 During a half-day strategic planning retreat, you can expect a presentation of the findings followed by table exercises to do some deeper dives into the data.
 A key objective for the retreat, beyond sharing the research, is to begin to establish the priorities for the School’s future.

 By now you should have received from Dean Dave Kurpius an email invitation to the strategic planning retreat.
 You may reach out to Elizabeth Hardt if you didn’t receive it or if you have questions in the meantime.